Configuration in the web interface

 # Configuring an HTTPS Connection

-The HTTPS protocol is always used for the web interface, with certificates issued to the terminal by the registration server reg.trueconf.com, appearing to browsers as self-signed.
+The HTTPS protocol is always used for the web interface, and the certificates are issued to the terminal by the registration server reg.trueconf.com, appearing as self-signed to browsers.

-To enable access to the control panel via HTTPS, go to the section:
+To enable access to the control panel via HTTPS, go to Settings → Maintenance → Permissions → Web access:

-If necessary, you can set the HTTPS port in the web interface to something other than the standard 443.
-Specify it in the tab and then click the Apply button below.
+If necessary, you can set an HTTPS port in the web interface that is different from the standard 443.
+Specify it on the Settings → Maintenance → Permissions → HTTPS port tab and press the Apply button below.

 There are three ways to generate a certificate file: